 14:00-22:00pm Monday-Friday (homebased)

 09:00-19:00pm Monday-Friday (QMC Based)

 09:00-17:00pm Saturday- Sunday (QMC Based)

 Sleeping overnight on-call 10pm – 6am (homebased)

-• To be responsible for thorough forensic cleaning of the forensic suites prior to and following a forensic medical examination.
+To be responsible for thorough forensic cleaning of the forensic suite following a forensic medical examination.

 Essential experience, qualifications and skills

-• Evidence of extensive professional experience (minimum of 2 years paid experience) of working with children and young people in a supporting capacity
+Evidence of extensive professional experience of working with children and young people in a supporting capacity.

 Successful applicants will be subject to NPPVL2 Nottinghamshire Police Vetting and successful completion of the NUHT local induction and Crisis Support Worker induction programme.